Hypothermia and older adults

 Tips for staying safe in cold weather

-Frigid weather can pose special risks to older adults.
-The National Institute on Aging (NIA), part of the National Institutes of Health, has some advice for helping older people avoid hypothermia—when the body gets too cold—during cold weather.
+The National Institute on Aging (NIA), part of the National Institutes of Health, has some advice to help older adults prevent this dangerous condition:

-- When going outside in the cold, it is important to wear a hat, scarf, and gloves or mittens to prevent loss of body heat through your head and hands.
-A hat is particularly important because a large portion of body heat can be lost through the head.
-Wear several layers of warm loose clothing to help trap warm air between the layers.
+- When going outside in the cold, it is important to wear a hat, along with a scarf, because a large portion of body heat can be lost through the head.
+Gloves or mittens can help prevent loss of body heat through your hands.
+Wear several layers of loose clothing to help trap warm air between the layers.

 NIH...Turning Discovery Into Health